-On August 28, 2007, the Company, through its subsidiary in the USA, signed a letter agreement to enter into an option to acquire a 100% interest in Dragoon claims, Cochise County, Arizona. (see Note 6 (d) in the audited consolidated financial statements for the year ended April 30, 2009).
+On August 28, 2007, the Company, through its subsidiary in the USA, signed a letter agreement to enter into an option to acquire a 100% interest in Dragoon claims, Cochise County, Arizona (see Note 5 (e) in the audited consolidated financial statements for the year ended April 30, 2010).

-On September 1, 2009 the Company signed an earn-in agreement with Freeport-McMoRan exploration Corporation ("FMEC"), for the property.
+On August 26, 2009, the Company signed an earn-in agreement with Freeport-McMoRan Exploration Corporation ("FMEC"), for the property.
 FMEC has the exclusive right and option to acquire a 70% ownership interest in the property by spending US\$ 3 million on the property by December 31, 2012 which includes drilling one hole of approximately 300 metres on or before December 31, 2010.
 FMEC will assume all annual property maintenance requirements with the State and Federal authorities as well as assuming all payments pertaining to the underlying option agreement.

-The Dragoon property is a contiguous block of 1,280 ha comprising 68 unpatented mining claims and four State leases that contain areas of exposed Cu-Mo mineralization, Laramide-age monzogranite porphyry and geothitic "leached capping" which occur in the eastern part of the property.
-A larger down-dropped block of porphyry related rocks underlie the gravel-covered western and northwestern portion of the property.
+The Dragoon property is a contiguous block of 1,280 ha comprising 68 unpatented mining claims and four State leases that contain areas of exposed Cu-Mo mineralization, Laramideage monzogranite porphyry and geothitic "leached capping" which occur in the eastern part of the property and a larger down-dropped block of prospective Paleozoic stratigraphy in the gravel-covered western portion of the property.